A lot or a little?

 Is it any good?

-FROZEN RIVER, a little-seen Sundance independent film that earned Oscar nominations for actress Melissa Leo and for the screenplay by writer-director Courtney Hunt, is somehow both a grim, gritty drama and a breath of fresh air.
+FROZEN RIVER is somehow both a grim, gritty drama and a breath of fresh air.
+It's a little-seen Sundance independent film that earned Oscar nominations for actress Melissa Leo and for the screenplay by writer-director Courtney Hunt.
 While Frozen River revolves around the kind of moral, ethical, and financial questions rarely seen in film -- and does so through rich, real characters -- it also has a strong element of suspense and tension, mixing a socially-conscious drama with the tension and thrills of a crime film.

 Leo's Oscar-nominated performance is excellent; Misty Upham, as her partner-in-crime, is also superb.
 Writer-director Hunt also makes her mark on the film, and her commentary on the DVD is a great discussion of the high-level ideas that lie under her script and the more direct concerns of the challenges in making her film with a minimal budget and rushed schedule.
 Frozen River is principled but never preachy, engaging but never anything less than superbly entertaining.
 If Leo's nomination means more people seek out and see Frozen River, then one good thing's already come out of the 2008 Oscars.